Legionella Risk Assessment Training

 A Legionella Risk Assessor trained by Elmhurst will have the competence required to undertake a full legionella risk assessment, and can also provide an output report to demonstrate compliance with the relevant Codes of Practice.

-Depending on the complexity of a property, this assessment/service can be completed in as little as 30 minutes, and is ideal for owners of prviate rental property as well as energy and trade professionals who regularly work within residential properties.
+Depending on the complexity of a property, this assessment/service can be completed in as little as 30 minutes, and is ideal for owners of prviate rental property as well as energy and trade professionals who regularly work within residential and commercial properties.

 There is also no legal requirement for people to hold a qualification in order to become a Legionella Risk Assessor, they need only to have proven competence of legionella risk assessment, which is why Elmhurst's Legionella Control for Property Management course is ideal for those wanting to keep cost and time spent on training, low.